-A springtime forage, a family recipe, and a delicious sandwich
+A springtime forage for wild garlic, a family recipe, and a delicious sandwich

 Pistou…or Pesto?